docknetwork/planning/spec/0003-schema.md

 /// Size of the schema id in bytes pub const ID_BYTE_SIZE: usize = 32;
-/// Maximum size of the schema object in bytes pub const SCHEMA_MAX_BYTE_SIZE: usize = 1024;
+/// Maximum size of the schema object in bytes
+ // implementer may choose to implement this as a dynamic config option settable with the `parameter_type!` macro pub const SCHEMA_MAX_BYTE_SIZE: usize = 1024;

 /// The type of the schema id